JeremyReeder1/week1/README.md

 `git status` check the status of the repository

-`git checkout` recovers what was deleted or just does not exist on your local machine
+`git checkout` recovers what was deleted or just does not exist on your local machine - from last commit

 ## Basic Bash commands